Australian Schoolboys rugby league team: 1990s

 The 1990 Schoolboys side was originally a merit team, but played a one-off game against the Australian Youth Development Squad, which they won 38–6.
 The 1991 team, once again, went undefeated on their tour of England.

 In 1992, with a side featuring future premiership winner and Australian international Steve Menzies, the side toured New Zealand.
 On the tour, the Schoolboys lost their first ever Test match to a New Zealand side featuring future Kiwis Gene Ngamu, Joe Vagana and Ruben Wiki.

 The 1993 Australian Schoolboys hosted BARLA and played two tests, winning both.
 Future NSW State of Origin player and world champion boxer Anthony Mundine was in the team.

 In 1994, the Schoolboys hosted, and defeated, the touring Junior Kiwis.
-This marked the first appearance of a then 15-year-old Owen Craigie, who would represent the Schoolboys a record three times in 1994, 1995 and 1996.
+This marked the first appearance of a then-15-year-old Owen Craigie, who represented the Schoolboys a record three times in 1994, 1995, and 1996.
 Future Australian internationals Brett Kimmorley, Ben Ikin and Luke Priddis were also in the side.

 The 1995 Schoolboys toured France and England and went undefeated.
 The side featured future Australian internationals Trent Barrett and Matthew Gidley and World Cup winning New Zealand captain Nathan Cayless.
 1995 also saw the first ever Northern Territory schoolboy in Duncan MacGillivray.
-MacGillivary would later represent Scotland at the 2008 Rugby League World Cup.
+MacGillivary later represented Scotland at the 2008 Rugby League World Cup.

 Due to the ARL and Super League war in 1996, the Schoolboys (who were supposed to tour New Zealand) toured Papua New Guinea for the first time.
 They went undefeated in their four matches.
 The team was coached by 1972 Australian Schoolboys representative Brian Hetherington.
 The team also featured Ben Rauter, whose father Herb also represented the Australian Schoolboys in 1972.
 Ben and Herb became the first father son pair to represent the Schoolboys.

 The side went undefeated in their 1997 when they once again hosted BARLA, in a squad which featured future first graders and representative players Luke Bailey, Dane Carlaw and Luke Patten.
 In 1998, the Schoolboys toured New Zealand, playing 4 games and losing only one to an Auckland Invitational XIII.
-The team featured future Australian international Mark Gasnier, who would play for the Schoolboys again the following year.
+The team featured future Australian international Mark Gasnier, who played for the Schoolboys again the following year.
 The 1999 side toured France, England and Ireland, going undefeated.
 The squad featured future Australian internationals Justin Hodges, Jamie Lyon, Corey Parker and Brent Tate.